vikrant82/chat-analyzer/.kilocode/rules/memory-bank/architecture.md

 ## 1. Core Components
 The application follows a classic 3-tier architecture:
-- **Frontend (Presentation Layer):** A standard single-page application built with HTML, CSS, and vanilla JavaScript, located in the `static/` directory.
+- **Frontend (Presentation Layer):** A modular single-page application built with HTML, CSS, and vanilla JavaScript (using ES6 modules), located in the `static/` directory.
+The JavaScript is organized into single-responsibility modules within `static/js/`.
 - **Backend (Business/Application Layer):** A Python-based API built with the FastAPI framework.
 This layer contains all business logic, service integrations, and API endpoints.
 - **Data & Integration Layer:** This is not a traditional database but a collection of clients and managers that interact with external services (Telegram, Webex, LLM providers) and local storage (session files, cache).